theandrew168/bronzebeard/docs/FAQ.md

 Since baking these word definitions into the binary didn't really scale, I needed to find a better option.
 Next on my TODO list for this project is to get the SD card working (at least for reads) over SPI.
 That way I could store all of these words there and load them easily at runtime.
-I really want to implement a simple LOAD / EDIT system as described in chapter 3 of "Starting Forth" by Leo Brodie.
+I really want to implement a simple LOAD / EDIT system as described in [chapter 3 of "Starting Forth"](https://www.forth.com/starting-forth/3-forth-editor-blocks-buffer/) by Leo Brodie.

+I'm pretty happy with where this Forth interpreter is but it definitely has a ways to go before I'd call it "useful".
+Most of the design is based on Cesar Blum's [sectorforth](https://github.com/cesarblum/sectorforth) project.
+His design is based on an [old Usenet thread](https://groups.google.com/g/comp.lang.forth/c/NS2icrCj1jQ) wherein some folks discussed the smallest number of initial builtin words that could be used to bootstrap a full Forth environment.